-a.
-From the time the decision of the Stewards is notified on the timing monitors, the relevant car may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 16.4 c, proceeding to the penalty zone where it shall remain for the period of the time penalty.
-Unless specified otherwise by the Stewards, stop-and-go and stop-and-go penalties with a prescribed stop time are to be served in front of the respective Team's pit box.
+a) From the time the decision of the Stewards is notified on the timing monitors, the relevant car may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 16.4 c, proceeding to the penalty zone where it shall remain for the period of the time penalty.
+Unless specified otherwise by the Stewards, stop-and-go and stopand-go penalties with a prescribed stop time are to be served in front of the respective Team's pit box.
 Teams are responsible for ensuring that the car stops for the period notified.

-b.
-However, unless the car was already in the pit entry for the purpose of serving its penalty, it may not carry out the penalty after the Safety Car or Full Course Yellow procedures have been deployed.
-The number of times the driver crosses the Line behind the Safety Car or during a Full Course Yellow procedure will be added to the maximum number of times he may cross the Line on the track.

-Whilst a car is stationary in the pit lane as a result of incurring a time penalty, it may not be worked on.
-However, if the engine stops, it may be started after the penalty period has elapsed, respecting Article 33.11 c).

-c.
-When the time penalty period has elapsed, the driver may re-join the track.

-d.
-No penalty can be taken by a Team until it has been notified in writing, either on the timing monitors or by document issued by the Stewards.

-16.7 The penalties given in these regulations are guidelines only.
+- b) However, unless the car was already in the pit entry for the purpose of serving its penalty, it may not carry out the penalty after the Safety Car or Full Course Yellow procedures have been deployed.
+The number of times the Driver crosses the Line behind the Safety Car or during a Full Course Yellow procedure will be added to the maximum number of times he may cross the Line on the track. - Whilst a car is stationary in the pit lane as a result of incurring a time penalty, it may not be worked on. - However, if the engine stops, it may be started after the penalty period has elapsed, respecting Article 33.11 (c).
+If the Driver is unable to start his car by himself, it may be evacuated to its pit garage by its mechanics. - c) When the time penalty period has elapsed, the Driver may re-join the track. - d) No penalty can be taken by a Team until it has been notified in writing, either on the timing monitors or by a document issued by the Stewards. - 16.7 The penalties given in these regulations are guidelines only.
 The Stewards may impose any penalty or combination of penalties specifically set out in these Sporting Regulations or available to them under the Code which they deem to be appropriate in the event of any breach of regulations.
 In addition, the Stewards may issue suspended penalties at their discretion.